 - oil for ends

 - heat protectant (only only days I curl or straighten my hair)

 The links above are my affiliate links.
-I make a small commission when you use them, at no additional cost to you (I actually link the best deals I can find).
+I make a small commission when you use them, at no additional cost to you.
 I really appreciate when you use them, it helps support future blog posts!

 4 | PRODUCT APPLICATION